18F/domain-scan/README.md

 See [`docs/lambda.md`](docs/lambda.md) for instructions on configuring scanners for use with Amazon Lambda.

-Once configured, scans be run in Lambda using the `--lambda` flag, like so:
+Once configured, scans can be run in Lambda using the `--lambda` flag, like so:

 ```bash
 ./scan example.com --scan=pshtt,sslyze --lambda